invoke-ai/InvokeAI/docs/index.md

 We welcome contributions, big and small.
 Please review our [contributing guide](contributing/index.md) if you'd like make a contribution.

-This software is a combined effort of various people from across the world.
-[Check out the list of all these amazing people](contributing/contributors.md).
-We thank them for their time, hard work and effort.
+This software is a combined effort of [people across the world](contributing/contributors.md).
+We thank them for their time, hard work and effort!